-Applicants must bring their own copies to leave with their application.
-No faxed, mailed or emailed items will be accepted.
-All applications and required attachments to the application must be received no later than 3:00 p.m., Friday, January 17, 2020.
-If not received, application will be considered incomplete, and applicant will have to reapply the following year.
+All applications and required attachments to the application must be provided no later than 3:00 p.m., Friday, January 19, 2024.
+If not received, the application will be considered incomplete, and applicant will have to reapply the following year.

-You must apply for the apprenticeship program during the two-week application period and meet all of the minimum qualifications (see below).
-NOTE: Photocopies are NOT provided by the JAC.
+You must apply for the apprenticeship program in person during the two-week application period and meet all of the minimum qualifications (see below).

-- No technical college courses are required to apply, but proper documentation such as copies of diplomas, course completion certificates, or transcripts for GED, High School, or Technical College must be attached for your educational background to be considered.
-If the high school diploma or college transcripts are issued outside of the United States, they must be translated into English and evaluated by an accredited, independent credential evaluation service.
-Only translated, validated copies of diplomas, certificates or transcripts will be accepted.
+- No technical college courses are required to apply, but proper documentation such as copies of diplomas, course completion certificates, or transcripts for GED, High School, or Technical College must be provided for your educational background to be considered.
+If the high school diploma or college transcripts are issued outside of the United States, they must be translated into English by an accredited, independent credential evaluation service.
+Only translated copies of diplomas, certificates or transcripts will be accepted.

-- Bring a photo copy of your High School Diploma.
-The diploma must be issued by a U.S. state, and we will also accept a state-issued GED.
-The GED must have been obtained through an approved GED Testing Center recognized by the GED Testing Service.
+- Provide a photo copy of your High School Diploma.
+Even if you have attended post-secondary education, you must provide a copy of your high school diploma or GED.
+The diploma must be issued by a U.S. state or a GED obtained through an approved GED Testing Center recognized by the GED Testing Service.
 Transcripts for both the high school diploma and GED are acceptable.
 If the high school diploma or college transcripts are issued outside of the United States, they must be translated into English and evaluated by an accredited, independent credential evaluation service.
 Copies of diplomas, course completion certificates, or transcripts of course credits for GED, High School, or Technical College must be attached to the application.
 Only translated, validated copies of diplomas, certificates or transcripts will be accepted.
 Proper documentation must be attached for applicant’s educational background to be considered.

-All applicants that turn in a complete application with all attachments will be invited to an oral interview where the applicants will be ranked, the person with the most points will be at the top of the list, and as the jobs become available the names will be pulled from the list in descending order.
+All applicants that complete an online application and provide the required attachments by 3:00 p.m.
+Friday, January 19, 2024, will be invited to an oral interview (usually in March) where the applicants will be ranked; the applicant with the highest ranking score will be at the top of the list, and as the jobs become available, applicants will be pulled from the list from the highest ranking in descending order.

 Frequently Asked Apprenticeship Questions